HUPO-PSI/mzQC/doc/mzml-mzqc-example.md

 		<cvParam cvRef="QC" accession="QC:4000181" name="Charged spectra ratio +4 over +2" value="0.012987012987012988" />
 		<userParam name="mzml_id" type="xsd:string" value="20090810_SvNa_QC_BSA50fmol.RAW"/>
 ```
 Please note that for example brevity purposes the _mzML_ was truncated to 3 spectra, however the metrics were calculated on the whole to reflect realistic values.
+Also, the NativeID format was truncated to the index of `spectrum=` bit.

 Next, the spectra metrics can be put as children of `<spectrum>` elements, in the same fashion as for the run metrics.
 ```